ThatStella7922/ThatStella7922/README.md

 ## Feedback
 Got feedback about this page?\
-[Contact me](https://main.thatsniceguy.com/socials-contact), preferably on Twitter or join the ThatsNiceGuy Community Discord Server and ping/DM me.
+[Contact me](https://main.thatsniceguy.com/socials-contact), preferably on Twitter or join the Fruitycord Discord Server and ping/DM me.
 I'm also in the r/Hackintosh Paradise server.